 (Disclosure: Some of the links below may be affiliate links)

-However, for me, there are two caveats with the original study.
+However, there are two caveats to the original study.
 First, they are only covering the period until 1995.
 And then, they are not covering more than thirty years of retirement.
 Thirty years is not enough for some people wanting to retire early.

-Therefore, I decided to reproduce all the results of the original study.
-I used recent data, all the way to 2021!
-And I extended the data all the way back to 1871.
+Therefore, I reproduce the original study’s results with recent data, all the way to 2022!
+And I extended the data back to 1871.
 This makes for much more data than the original study.

 I have also considered periods as long as 50 years.
 It means many more withdrawal simulations than the original study.